johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/30_module_1/32_image_from_registry.md

 ![Sysdig Secure](/images/30_module_1/securescann02.png)

-**TRAINING NOTE: Explanation of the benefits of a single source of truth, and some Sysdig marketing stuff: policies, stopping gates, misconfigurations - Pawan will	 Supply**
+**TRAINING NOTE: Need (on message) explanation of the benefits of a single source of truth, and some Sysdig marketing stuff: policies, stopping gates, misconfigurations**